cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 reused and extended to provide a prime-order group.
 Likewise, the decaf448 group can be implemented using edwards448.

+This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.

 {mainmatter}

 # Introduction